steinhardt/fixm/README.markdown

 fixm
 ====

-Perl script which tweets how much work you've got to do
+`fixm` is a script which scans a local directory and counts the instances of the flag "FIXME".
+The script then posts the results to a Twitter account.